Joost987/MONDPMesh/README.md

 * Using real-to-complex FFT's

 Inclusion of physical effects:
-* Support for more interpolation functions.
-The part of the code that supported this was broken when converting to JAX.
 * Include tidal field of the Milky Way, or arbitrary external field
 * Include Coriolis and centrifugal force for rotating systems
 * Collision detection